 On May 29, 2012, President Barack Obama presented Morrison with the Presidential Medal of Freedom.
 In 2016, she received the PEN/Saul Bellow Award for Achievement in American Fiction.

 Among her novels are The Bluest Eye, Sula, Song of Solomon, Tar Baby, and many more.
-She also wrote childern’s books, short fiction, and non-fiction books.
-Her seventh and most recent novel, Paradise, was published early in 1998.
+She also wrote children’s books, short fiction, and non-fiction books.

 Toni Morrison died on August 5, 2019, in New York City, at the age of 88 years.